 Board of Equalization

 The Board of Equalization (BOE) is an impartial citizen board that hears property value disputes and determines assessed value.
 The Board is wholly separate and apart from the Assessor’s Office.
 The Board is comprised of three Chelan County residents and are appointed by the Chelan County Commissioners.
-You can leave a message for them at (509) 667-6565 to request forms or additional information.

 Types of appeals may be brought before the BOE: